 So for now, we don’t expect perfection and we know we won’t get this right all the time.
 We’re just looking to simplify bit by bit, a little at a time.
 Maybe not simple, but simpler.

 The Giveaway: Liz’s New Book!

 My friend Liz, who many of you surely know as Mrs. Frugalwoods, has written a memoir about her and her family’s journey to financial independence through — as the theme of this post has already given away — simple living.
 It’s not a how-to guide, but a deeply personal telling of how Liz and her family came to live out their dream of a simple life on a homestead in the woods of Vermont, complete with much more backstory than she’s shared on Frugalwoods.
 And while they may be self-professed frugal weirdos whose frugal ways may look at times to be awfully perfect, Liz’s goal in writing the book is to provide inspiration for how you can live more simply and achieve your dreams your way, not to dictate that theirs is the one right way to do it.

-One of the ways that I always plan to spend according to my values is to buy books written by friends, even if they also want to give me a copy as Cait did.
+One of the ways that I always plan to spend according to my values is to buy books written by friends, even if they also want to give me a copy.
 (My actual rule: “Never be so cheap that I won’t support a friend, especially when we’re only talking about the cost of a book.”)
 So I happily bought Liz’s book, and if you want to as well, here’s a link. (<– affiliate link, FYI)

 And, I’m excited to share with you guys that Liz’s publisher has decided to give not one, but TWO, copies of the book to Our Next Life readers, because y’all are the best and you deserve it.

 To enter, all you have to do is comment on this post.
 (And if you want to comment and don’t want to enter, just mention that.)
 The contest will close Friday, March 9, at midnight Pacific time.
 The two winners will be randomly selected from entries received by that time.
 You know how this works. :-)